Audrey-Ella-xo/Restaurant-page/README.md

 ### Installation

 To get a local copy up and running follow these simple example steps.
-* Clone the project - git clone https://github.com/Audrey-Ella-xo/To-Do-List.git if you have git installed, or download it from github
+* Clone the project - git clone https://github.com/Audrey-Ella-xo/Restaurant-page.git if you have git installed, or download it from github
 * open locally and Navigate the Directory.
 The directory has the following structure:
- 1. A dist folder that holds the index.html files and dom main script respectively.
+ 1. A dist folder that holds the index.html files and main script respectively.
- 2. An src folder that holds the CSS style and the index.js file.
+ 2. An src folder that holds the CSS style the index.js, home.js, menu.js and contact.js files.
  3. A README file.

 # Prerequisites